Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

 A properly designed and installed drip irrigation system, sometimes called micro or trickle irrigation, dampens areas where a whole-lawn sprinkler system fails to reach effectively.
 A drip irrigation system accomplishes this through a series of emitters spaced strategically throughout the target area.
 The type of soil and each plant's individual needs determine the emitter's spacing and water flow.
-Because drip irrigation concentrates water in a selected area, it reduces the water runoff and evaporation problems inherit with a sprinkler system.
+Because drip irrigation concentrates water in a selected area, it reduces the water runoff and evaporation problems inherent with a sprinkler system.
 A drip irrigation system's versatility make it a cost-effective and environmentally friendly solution for both homeowner and professional alike.

 Drip Irrigation System Design

 From the simplest system to the most complicated, all drip irrigation systems have a few basic things in common: a water source, tubing, and emitters.
 Start designing the drip irrigation system at the water source.
-Many systems use a nearby hose bib as the water source, other tap into an existing sprinkler pipe.
+Many systems use a nearby hose bib as the water source, while others tap into an existing sprinkler pipe.
 The hose bib option keeps the irrigation timer, if used, independent from the timer operating the sprinkler system.
-Treated water from a hose bib generally contains less emitter-blocking sediment than the water derived an irrigation well.
+Treated water from a hose bib generally contains less emitter-blocking sediment than the water derived from an irrigation well.
 However, it often also contains traces of the chemicals used during the filtration and treatment process.

 Next, determine whether to run the tubing above or below ground.
 Hiding the drip tubing under mulch or light ground cover enhances visually sensitive areas, such as flower beds and walkways.
 Many vegetable gardeners stake drip irrigation tubing above ground.
 This method allows easier maintenance and the ability to replace or remove emitters without digging up the tubing.
 Some landscapes use a combination of both.
 A lawn with multiple flowerbed islands would use solid tubing under the grass and above-ground tubing in the beds.